Armenia–United States relations: History

+On 9 February 2026, U.S. Vice President JD Vance visited Armenia and met with Prime Minister Pashinyan, becoming the highest-ranking U.S. official to do so; they discussed the Armenia–Azerbaijan peace agreement and a civil nuclear energy deal.

+The White House has proposed to build a road and rail corridor through Armenia — which might be lucrative for the U.S. as well —connecting two parts of Azerbaijan.

+A parliamentary election will take place on 7 June 2026.

 Trade relations

 Following Armenia's independence from the Soviet Union in 1991, the United States established diplomatic relations with the country.
 Since then, the US has supported Armenia in many of its endeavours such as encouraging a peaceful resolution to the Nagorno-Karabakh conflict, reopening the closed borders with Azerbaijan and Turkey, and promoting regional prosperity.
 The US has many trade agreements with Armenia such as the trade and investment framework agreement (TIFA), and an agreement on trade relations, and a bilateral investment treaty (BAT).
 The U.S. and Armenia frequently convene over the U.S.-Armenia joint economic task force (USATF) to discuss mutual economic and governmental concerns.

 United States–Armenia economic relations

 In 1992, Armenia signed three agreements with the United States affecting trade between the two countries.
 The agreements were ratified by the Armenian parliament in September 1995 and entered into force in the beginning of 1996.
 They include an "Agreement on Trade Relations", an "Investment Incentive Agreement", and a treaty on the "Reciprocal Encouragement and Protection of Investment" (generally referred to as the Bilateral Investment Treaty, or BIT).
 Armenia does not have a bilateral taxation treaty with the United States.
 The 1994 Law on Foreign Investment governs all direct investments in Armenia, including those from the United States.

 Approximately 70 American-owned firms currently do business in Armenia, including Dell, Microsoft, and IBM.
 Recent major American investment projects include the Hotel Armenia/Marriott; the Hotel Ani Plaza; Tufenkian Holdings (carpet and furnishing production, hotels, and construction); several subsidiaries of U.S.-based information technology firms, including Viasphere Technopark, an IT incubator; Synopsys; a Greek-owned Coca-Cola bottling plant; jewelry and textile production facilities; several copper and molybdenum mining companies; and the Hovnanian International Construction Company.